Sasch03/23DWF1_multi-bandits_G5/README.md

 # 23DWF1_multi-bandits_G5
 Repository for the programming project of Group 5.
 Here, the n-armed bandit problem was presented in the form of a single-page application.
 It is possible to play the game and compare different algorithms.
+The application is educational and therefore intended for people who want to understand the one-armed bandit and associated algorithms.

 ## How to start the application
 The following describes how to start the application in the terminal.